mmularski/ckad-exams/ckad-tasks/exam-0/task-04-probes/task/task-description.md

 ```

 ## Notes
-- The Pod should remain in Running state.
+- The probes should check the nginx web server's health endpoint.